Zlatovlaska11/Github-Issues-Viewer/README.md

 ./issue-viewer go
 ```
 Flags
 Flag Description
--repo <the name of the repo>
+-repo 'the name of the repo'
+-user 'username'

 Example: